IEAWindTask37/IEA-10.0-198-RWT/README.md

 The data include the OpenFAST and HAWC2 aeroelastic files, a .yaml file with the corresponding json schema and open-source controllers.

-A documentation is in progress describing in detail the .yaml file
+The documentation of the .yaml file is available at https://windio.readthedocs.io/en/latest/

+The OpenFAST model uses the ROSCO controller https://github.com/NREL/ROSCO

 If you use the wind turbine, please cite it like this: